kavia-common/dashboard-creation-98054-98200/BackendAPIService/README.md

 ## Environment

 Copy `.env.example` to `.env` and update values:
-- DATABASE_URL (PostgreSQL URL or SQLite for local quick start)
+- DATABASE_URL (PostgreSQL URL recommended; SQLite is allowed for local quick start)
-- JWT_SECRET_KEY
+- JWT_SECRET_KEY (REQUIRED in production)
-- JWT_EXPIRES_MINUTES (optional)
+- JWT_EXPIRES_MINUTES (optional; default 60)
 - ADMIN_EMAIL / ADMIN_PASSWORD for seeding first admin on startup (optional)
+- CORS_* values as needed

-Note: The app reads environment variables via pydantic BaseSettings.
-If required variables are missing (e.g. DATABASE_URL, JWT_SECRET_KEY), startup will fail.
+Note: The app reads environment variables via Pydantic BaseSettings.
+Safe defaults are applied for dev usage so the app can start even if some envs are missing.

 ## Run locally